 - A major subplot of the first game, Phoenix Wright: Ace Attorney is Miles Edgeworth's gradual Heel-Face Turn.
 The fact that he has his own spinoff turns this into a Foregone Conclusion.

-- In the final episode of Phoenix Wright: Justice for All, one character gets into a truly life-threatening situation.
-The box art for the following game features him on the front cover, spoiling that he survives.
+- In the final episode of Phoenix Wright: Justice For All, Maya Fey gets into a truly life-threatening situation.
+The box art for the following game features her on the front cover, spoiling that she survives.

 - Oddly averted in Ace Attorney Investigations.
 Edgeworth never actually mentions why he stopped following the path of von Karma and someone playing the game first might assume it was due to soul-searching and personal moral decisions.
 They would be unaware that in the first game Edgeworth discovered that von Karma murdered his father and raised him as a heartless prosecutor as revenge for Edgeworth's father giving him a penalty in court.
 In fact, most of the big spoilery events of the earlier games are either not mentioned or referred to so lightly (such as Franziska being shot)a newbie might think they're talking about a Noodle Incident.